How do you Assure Quality in Rapid eLearning Development?

 - Overlooking minor feedback while fixing major ones

-… and more that could take a toll on the quality of the courses.
+… and more could take a toll on the quality of the courses.

 Quality assurance of rapid eLearning courses isn’t restricted to just design and development, technological compliance is equally important.
 After all, what’s the point of having high-quality courses that fail to function and track progress on your Learning Management System or LMS?